 We are not hiding the results because we want a full discussion of experiences that back up or reject the results and other inferences from the data we missed.
 The bottom line takeaway; there’s a problem.
 So much so that some are grasping for solutions.
 But don’t take our word for it.
 We encourage you to look at the graphics and add your comments below as to what your impressions are or the inferences you draw.

-This is the being of thinking through the issues and not the final word or in depth solutions.
+This is the beginning of thinking through the issues and not the final word.
+Just a discussion of possible solutions.
 This is a continuing of the dialog.
 We look forward to your input and feel communicating with continued analysis will help both industries (construction and elevator).

 With that said, here are early inferences drawn from the poll and open forums:

 The overall customer experience is negative regarding the elevator industry.
 Over 88% feel the experience was horrible to needs improvement.
 Over 40% felt it was horrible to barely tolerable.
 No sugar coating it, it is not a good result.
 However, keep in mind this attitude shifts dramatically depending on occupation or role.
 90% of design professionals believe their experience to be generally good.
 Easy to use websites for plans is a big help.
 Turns out however websites can’t install an elevator.
 This also means that the elevator industry focuses effort on the sale of elevator units, not difficulties of those downline from the decision.